negice/FGPguidelines/Guidelines/docs/charting/pie/chart_pie.md

 ## Configure the Pie Chart

-To configure this plugin to work with a mapping web service the following parameters are requited to be completed.
+To configure this plugin to work with a mapping web service the following parameters are required.

 <table>
   <tr>